Yury Dmitriev in his own words

 FOR ME IT ALL BEGAN in the late 1980s.

 I’d heard that people had been ‘repressed’, but, somehow, we didn’t speak about it in our family.
-It turned out later that my mother’s father was dekulakised and sent to work on the White Sea Canal.
-My other grandfather was arrested in 1938 and died in the camps.
-He was an accountant on a collective farm and he caught it in the neck.
+Later it turned out that my mother’s father was dekulakised and sent to work on the White Sea Canal.
+My other grandfather was arrested in 1938 and died in the camps: he was an accountant on a collective farm.

 Papa only confessed this to me in 1991 when we were coming back from the first funeral I organised for those shot in the 1930s.